geode-sdk/mods/mods-v2/beat.click-sound/about.md

 - [Viper](user:14284530) - Developer, helped me with android support :3
 - [Coop](user:21207551) - Developer, helped make coding the mod more efficient ^w^
 - Sicariusblack - Helps with making some click sounds sound good!
+- aceofspadesss - Provided a ton of unique click sounds for the mod! >w<
 - kittykatspaugh - Emotional support
 - kuipurr - Emotional support
 (If you think I forgot to credit you, DM @beat___ on Discord.
 Credit is not given for asking a sound or feature request.)